Autonomous-Motorsports-Purdue/AMP_ASSv4/README.md

 ### Development Tips

-> Note: `--symlink-install` is causing issues with Humble package search. use `colcon build` for now
+> Note: `--symlink-install` is causing issues with Humble package search.
+Use `colcon build` after *all* file modifications for now.

 Run `colcon build --symlink-install` after file changes to 'recompile' the project.
-The one exception is python files, which does not require a colcon invocation due to the usage of `--symlink-install`, which automatically reflects changes in the python source code to the runnable versions.
+You do not need to run this after changing python files since `--symlink-install` keep track of all new changes.

 ### Common Troubleshooting

-Seeing this: ```/usr/lib/python3/dist-packages/setuptools/command/install.py:34: SetuptoolsDeprecationWarning: setup.py install is deprecated.
+If you see this: ```/usr/lib/python3/dist-packages/setuptools/command/install.py:34: SetuptoolsDeprecationWarning: setup.py install is deprecated.
 Use build and pip and other standards-based tools.```

-This is not an error and you can safely ignore it.
-However, if the warning bothers you, [Read more here](https://robotics.stackexchange.com/questions/24230/setuptoolsdeprecationwarning-in-ros2-humble/24349#24349)
+It is not an error and you can safely ignore it.
+However, if the warning bothers you, [read more](https://robotics.stackexchange.com/questions/24230/setuptoolsdeprecationwarning-in-ros2-humble/24349#24349)